ACE-IoT-Solutions/grasshopper/README.md

      volttron-ctl config store grasshopper config <path to config file>
      ```
    - Once the agent is installed and running, it should automatically check the network once a day (by default).
+   - Another option is to run the same installation from the volttron env.
+Once activated, run the following to install the same agent.
+If --force option is added, the agent will be overwritten.
+However, ttl files and compare files will remain persistent and will not be removed during this process.
+     ```bash
+     vctl install <path to grasshopper/Grasshopper files> --vip-identity grasshopper --tag gh
+     ```

 ---